Stoxum/casinocoin-dev-portal/content/reference-stoxumd.md

 | `feature` | String  | _(Optional)_ The unique ID of an amendment, as hexadecimal; or the short name of the amendment.
 If provided, limits the response to one amendment.
 Otherwise, the response lists all amendments. |
 | `vetoed`  | Boolean | (Optional; ignored unless `feature` also specified) If true, instructs the server to vote against the amendment specified by `feature`.
 If false, instructs the server to vote in favor of the amendment. |

 **Note:** You can configure your server to vote in favor of a new amendment, even if the server does not currently know how to apply that amendment, by specifying the amendment ID in the `feature` field.
-For example, you might want to do this if you plan to upgrade soon to a new `casinocoind` version that _does_ support the amendment.
+For example, you might want to do this if you plan to upgrade soon to a new `stoxumd` version that _does_ support the amendment.

 #### Response Format